How Lowe's Can They Go?

 Civil Action Case No. 1:24-CV-189-LAG

-I am reaching out to current and former Lowe’s associates, customers, and anyone with firsthand knowledge of workplace misconduct, unethical practices, or violations of company policy.
-If you have personally experienced, witnessed, or have information about issues such as:
+I’m reaching out to current and former Lowe’s associates, customers, or anyone with firsthand knowledge of workplace misconduct.
+If you’ve seen or experienced:

-Your identity will remain confidential unless you give explicit permission to disclose it.
+Your identity will remain confidential unless you give permission.

 WHO AM I?